Baseball Statistics Calculator

 OPS = OBP + SLG

 First, the tool determines the number of singles by subtracting extra-base hits from total hits.
 This step is crucial for calculating slugging percentage accurately.
 Next, it computes Batting Average (BA) by dividing hits by at-bats.
 Then, it calculates On-Base Percentage (OBP) by adding walks and hit-by-pitches to hits, divided by plate appearances.
 Finally, Slugging Percentage (SLG) is found by dividing total bases by at-bats, and OPS is the sum of OBP and SLG.
-These standard formulas provide a reliable snapshot of a player's offensive power.
+These standard formulas provide a reference snapshot of a player's offensive power.

 What Your Baseball Offensive Statistics Mean